Goods Transport Agency (GTA) under GST

 - Any GTA transporting goods of the unregistered dealer (URD) is liable to pay GST if his turnover is Rs.
 0 lakhs.

-- In the case, the aggregator turnover is Rs.
-25 lakhs or is below 20 lakhs threshold, then as per the Notification No. 5/2017, the GTA doesn’t need to register.
+- In the case that the aggregator turnover is Rs.
+25 lakhs or is below the 20 lakhs threshold, then as per the Notification No. 5/2017, the GTA doesn’t need to register.